Canning vegetables is easy once you have learned to use a pressure canner.

 I put this here because most people think of tomatoes as being a veggie.
-Technically, it is a fruit.
-There are so many different products made out of tomatoes, so I've linked to a separate page on canning tomatoes and tomato based recipes.
+Technically, tomatoes are a fruit.
+There are so many different products made out of tomatoes, so I've linked to a separate page on canning tomatoes and tomato-based recipes.

 My husband's favorite vegetable.

 This is a staple in our house.
-We are planting double the crop this year because we ran out early.
+We planted double the crop one year because we ran out early.
 Canning green beans is an easy way to get started if you are just learning how to use a pressure canner.

 I enjoy canning beets.

-Especially if you are canning corn right out of the garden or fresh sweet corn from the farmers market.
-It is not the easiest thing to preserve but oh so worth it!
+A real treat, especially if you are canning corn right out of the garden or using fresh sweet corn from the farmer's market.
+It is not the easiest thing to preserve...but, oh, so worth it!